Purposive approach: England and Wales

 A 1969 report of the English Law Commission proposed that the English courts should adopt a purposive approach.
 That endorsement did much to boost the profile and credibility of the approach.
 However, several decades would still pass before it would win acceptance outside of narrow fields of English law (such as estoppels and absurdities), enshrined by cases such as the Earl of Oxford's case (1615).

 In 1982, Lord Diplock, giving the leading judgment for the House of Lords in the case of Catnic Components Ltd v Hill & Smith Ltd, held that patent claims should be given a purposive construction.

+Lord Clyde stated in 1998 that a purposive construction was "particularly appropriate where the validity of legislation has to be tested against the provisions of European law", because in that field, "it is proper to strain to give effect to the design and purpose behind the legislation".

 The leading case in which the purposive approach was adopted by the House of Lords was Pepper v Hart [1993] AC 593.
 This established the principle that when primary legislation is ambiguous and, specific criteria are satisfied, courts may refer to statements made in the House of Commons or the House of Lords to determine the intended meaning of the legislation.
 Before the ruling, such an action would have been seen as a breach of parliamentary privilege.
 The House of Lords held that courts could now take a purposive approach to interpret legislation when the traditional methods of statutory construction are in doubt or would result in an absurdity.

 To determine what Parliament intended, courts may consult all sources, including Hansard.
 Lord Griffiths stated:

 My Lords, I have long thought that the time had come to change the self-imposed judicial rule that forbade any reference to the legislative history of an enactment as an aid to its interpretation.
 The ever increasing volume of legislation must inevitably result in ambiguities of statutory language which are not perceived at the time the legislation is enacted.
 The object of the court in interpreting legislation is to give effect so far as the language permits to the intention of the legislature.
 If the language proves to be ambiguous I can see no sound reason not to consult Hansard to see if there is a clear statement of the meaning that the words were intended to carry.
 The days have long passed when the courts adopted a strict constructionist view of interpretation which required them to adopt the literal meaning of the language.
 The courts now adopt a purposive approach which seeks to give effect to the true purpose of legislation and are prepared to look at much extraneous material that bears upon the background against which the legislation was enacted.
 Why then cut ourselves off from the one source in which may be found an authoritative statement of the intention with which the legislation is placed before Parliament?